Microgreen Radish Certified Organic

 Product Details

-The vibrant and colourful stems on these red radish makes them a delightful garnish.
+The colourful stems on these radishes make them a delightful garnish.
 Flavour is mildly spicy with the classic radish kick.
-Like other microgreens, micro-radish is packed with nutrients!
+Like other microgreens, micro-radishes are packed with nutrients!
 They are an excellent source of vitamins A, C, E, and K, as well as calcium, iron, and dietary fibre.
 They also contain high levels of antioxidants too.

-Liven up a salad or sandwich with a sprinkle of micro-radish.
+Liven up a salad or sandwich with a sprinkle of micro-radishes.

 Quick Facts: